Preskoči na glavni sadržaj

 PoS Ethereum0.00261xsource(opens in a new tab)

 Many articles estimate "per-transaction" energy expenditure for blockchains.
 This can be misleading because the energy required to propose and validate a block is independent of the number of transactions within it.
-A per transaction unit of energy expenditure implies that fewer transactions would lead to smaller energy expenditure and vice-versa, which is not the case.
+A per-transaction unit of energy expenditure implies that fewer transactions would lead to smaller energy expenditure and vice-versa, which is not the case.
 Also, per-transaction estimates are very sensitive to how a blockchain's transaction throughput is defined, and tweaking this definition can be gamed to make the value seem larger or smaller.

 Ethereum's carbon debt